CenturyLinkCloud/APIDocs/Public IP/add-public-ip-address.md

 ## Response

-The response is a link to the <a href="/api-docs/v2#queue-get-status">Get Status</a> operation so the asynchronous job can be tracked.
+The response is a link to the [Get Status](../Queue/get-status.md) operation so the asynchronous job can be tracked.
 Once successfully completed, the public IP address will be available for use as specified.

 ### Entity Definition